dzh-ma/sync/README.md

     - Test individual FastAPI endpoints and React components for expected functionality.
     - Use tools like `pytest` for Python and `Jest` for React.
 2. **Integration Testing**
-    - Ensure seamless communication between frontend, backend, and the database.
+    - Ensure seamless communication between front-end, back-end, and the database.
     - Use tools like `Postman` or `Cypress` for API and end-to-end testing.
 3. **Performance Testing**
     - Simulate load tests using tools like `Apache JMeter` or `k6` to evaluate system scalability and fault tolerance.